AAGiron/acme-newchallenge/README.md

 # Execution

 Refer to `tests/scripts/local_scripts/` for load-testing and scripts for issuance of certificates.
-Execute Pebble first, and then the client (LEGO).
+Open two terminals, execute Pebble first, and then the client (LEGO).

+The certificates are normally stored in `go-lego/.lego/certificates/` (check LEGO output logs).
+Measurements are given as CSV files in `measurements`, but you have to give flags for specific metrics.

 # Documentation

 A documentation in `docs/` provides details on the PQ-Transition Challenge implementation.
 For additional information, overview, design and results please refer to the paper.

-Tested on a (fresh) Ubuntu LTS [multipass](https://multipass.run/) instance (with 2GB memory).
+Tested on a (fresh) Ubuntu LTS [multipass](https://multipass.run/) [modified](https://multipass.run/docs/modify-an-instance) instance, with 2GB memory and 20 GB disk.

+# Further configurations

+One can change Pebble's server certificate by a PQC one.
+See `go-pebble/test/certs/` for examples.
+They can be configured before launching `./pebble.sh` in `go-pebble/test/config/pebble-config.json`, and then you can change the algorithms in the example scripts (`pebble.sh` and

 # Disclaimer